datalad-handbook/book/docs/basics/101-146-providers.rst

 (:command:`datalad download-url`, :command:`datalad addurls`,
 :command:`datalad get`).
-If data retrieval from a storage solution requires *authentication*, i.e., for example via a username and password combination, DataLad provides an interface to query, request, and store the most common type of credentials that are necessary to authenticate, for a range of authentication types.
+If data retrieval from a storage solution requires *authentication*, for example via a username and password combination, DataLad provides an interface to query, request, and store the most common type of credentials that are necessary to authenticate, for a range of authentication types.
 There are a number of natively supported types of authentication and out-of-the